Ralph Yarborough: Legacy

 Yarborough was well known for his commitment to science.
 He favored the creation of the National Aeronautics and Space Administration (NASA) and in 1957 was on a subcommittee that began the investigation that resulted in NASA's creation.
-The following year, Yarborough voted in favor of the National Aeronautics and Space Act, citing the impact he believed the agency could have on his hometown of Houston.
+The next year, he voted for the National Aeronautics and Space Act, citing the impact he believed the agency could have on his hometown of Houston.

 Yarborough advocated more education in science and technology in schools throughout the country.
 In his biography, he wrote, "NASA helped push ahead progress in technology.
 The country's schools should be oriented towards developing technology and teaching science."